The Who Dat oil and gas field is located in Mississippi Canyon (MC) blocks 503 / 504 / 547 in the Gulf of Mexico (GOM) in water depths of 945m.

 The Who Dat field is made up of ten stacked reservoirs of the Pliocene and Upper Miocene age.
-The reservoirs are located at a depth of 10,000-17,000ft with pressures ranging between 6,000-12,500psi.
+Its reservoirs are located at a depth of 10,000ft-17,000ft, with pressures ranging between 6,000psi and 12,500psi.

 Oil and gas reserves at the Gulf of Mexico-based field

-Who Dat is estimated to contain 100-300 million barrels of oil equivalent of which 70% is oil.
-The oil and gas reserves have low amount of wax and no asphaltene flocculation.
+The oil and gas reserves located at the field are noted to have low amounts of wax and no asphaltene flocculation.

 Field development using the Opti-Ex floating production system (FPS)

-The OPTI-EX FPS was acquired by LLOG for operations at the field.
+The OPTI-EX FPS was acquired by LLOG to carry out the operations at the field.
 It has a production capacity of 60,000 barrels of oil a day (bopd), 150 million standard cubic feet of gas a day (mmscfd) and 40,000 barrels of water a day (bwpd).

-The facility was installed at the field in July 2011.
-It has been specifically designed for operation in the GOM at a cost of $400m.
+The facility was installed at the field in July 2011 and has been specifically designed to operate in the Gulf Of Mexico at a cost of $400m.
 The FPS is designed to withstand a 1,000-year storm.

 Subsea systems and exportation

-The subsea system for the field includes ten miles of 6in flowlines, six risers, nine jumpers and jumper tie-ins, three manifolds and other equipment.
+The subsea system for the field includes ten miles of 6in-diameter flowlines, along with six risers, nine jumpers and jumper tie-ins, three manifolds and other equipment.

-Oil produced at the field will be transported through a 19-mile long 14in diameter export oil pipeline which will connect to the Mars pipeline system.
-The pipeline will carry the oil to Shell production facilities onshore where it will be processed.
+Oil produced at the field is transported through a 19-mile long, 14in-diameter export oil pipeline, which connects to the Mars pipeline system.

-The gas will be exported through a 17-mile long 10in diameter gas pipeline which will connect with the Independence Trail pipeline operated by Enterprise Field Services.
+The gas is exported via a 17-mile-long, 10in-diameter gas pipeline, which connects with the Independence Trail pipeline operated by Enterprise Field Services.